kp5091/beocat-Trinity/Install-perlbrew.md

 I just followed steps.

-To setup perlbrew
-	change your shell to bash
+-To setup perlbrew, change your shell to bash

 		$ bash